snzen/Files/README.md

 ```
 files -p ext -ni -sp *.png -ext jpg
 ```

+### colpick
+   Picks columns by index from a file and copies them into a new file.
+   Can also be used to rearrange the columns in a csv file.
+   Args:

+    not interactive (-ni)
+    file (-in)
+    output file (-out)
+    separator (-sep)
+    columns (-cols) ex: -cols 1, 4

 ### fdelete
    Deletes files listed in a text file.
 Each file path must be on a separate line.
    Args: